General rules for amateur endurance races

 9. GENERAL CONDITIONS

 9.1.
-All the drivers, competitors and active participants of the ALS undertake on their behalf and on behalf of their employees, representatives and deputies to observe all the terms of these instructions and annexes issued in the form of the Special and Implementing regulations.
+All the drivers, competitors and active participants of the ALS undertake on their behalf and on behalf of their employees, representatives and deputies to observe all the terms of these instructions and annexes issued in the form of the Special and Implementing regulations (published in „DOCUMENTS“ on our website).

 9.2.
-It is the competitor´s responsibility to make sure that all the people affected by his or her application and from his or her escort will adhere to these instructions and annexes issued in the form of the Special and Implementing regulations for the entire duration of the event.
+It is the competitor´s responsibility to make sure that all the people affected by his or her application and from his or her escort will adhere to these instructions and annexes issued in the form of the Special and Implementing regulations (published in „DOCUMENTS“ on our website).for the entire duration of the event.

 9.3.
 Competitors must ensure that their cars comply with the conditions of conformity, capability and safety for the entire duration of the event as they were approved at the technical check.